wilsonte-umich/wilsonte-umich.github.io/content/_newsfeed/2022-08-08-now-hiring.md

 title: Now Hiring!
 subtitle: Seeking postdocs, graduate students and/or staff for our yeast DNA repair projects
 description: Seeking postdocs, graduate students and/or staff for our yeast DNA repair projects
-event_type: people # primary type of the event, used to create the small, colored post callout
+event_type: person # primary type of the event, used to create the small, colored post callout
 banner_image_source: project=Yeast_DSB_Repair # the item whose banner image will be adopted by this event
 badges:
   - project=Yeast_DSB_Repair